Lee Moriarty

-Julian Lee Moriarty (born June 6, 1994) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Lee Moriarty (tweaked from his real name) and is a member of Shane Taylor Promotions.
-He also performs for its sister promotion Ring of Honor (ROH), where he is the reigning ROH Pure Champion in his first reign.
+Julian Lee Moriarty (born June 6, 1994) is an American professional wrestler and artist.
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Lee Moriarty and is a member of Shane Taylor Promotions.
+He also performs for its sister promotion Ring of Honor (ROH), where he is the ROH Pure Champion in his first reign.

 Professional wrestling career

 Early years (2015–2021)

 Lee Moriarty began training professional wrestling in February 2015 under Brandon K and Dean Radford in Pro Wrestling eXpress (PWX) near his home city of Pittsburgh.
 He made his debut within the same year.

 All Elite Wrestling / Ring of Honor (2021–present)

+Early beginnings (2021–2023)

 In August 2021, Moriarty was booked to his first match in All Elite Wrestling (AEW) for a taped episode of AEW Dark.
 He signed with the promotion two months later.
 After signing, Moriarty aligned with Matt Sydal, competing in various tag matches.
-In the lead up to All Out 2022, Moriarty turned heel and was recruited by Stokely Hathaway along with Ethan Page, Colten Gunn, Austin Gunn, and W. Morrissey.
+In the lead-up to All Out 2022, Moriarty turned heel and was recruited by Stokely Hathaway along with Ethan Page, Colten Gunn, Austin Gunn, and W. Morrissey.
 On the September 14 episode of AEW Dynamite, the name of his group was revealed to be "The Firm" and that they were MJF's "retainer team" helping him whenever he would need them.
 In early 2023, The Firm quietly disbanded.